 Google My Business

 To help control more of how your business shows up after a Google search, you need to sign up for Google My Business.
-This will allow your business to become more visible by showing up on Google maps and search with your location, business hours, phone number, and more.
+This will allow your business to become more visible by showing up on Google maps and searching with your location, business hours, phone number, and more.

 In a quick search for “dentist near me,” Google Maps shows up first with suggestions.
 By setting up your Google My Business account, this can be your dental practice showing up first to all locals.